Harold E. Tanner: Provincial

-Tanner ran for a seat to the Alberta Legislature while still a municipal councilor in the 1952 Alberta general election as a Liberal candidate in the electoral district of Edmonton.
-He won the seventh place seat on the final vote count to earn his first term in provincial office.
+Tanner ran for a seat to the Alberta Legislature while still an Edmonton municipal councillor in the 1952 Alberta general election.
+He ran as a Liberal candidate in the electoral district of Edmonton (at the time Edmonton was a city-wide district electing seven MLAs).
+He won the last seat to begin his first term in provincial office; he and two others being elected at the end with less than quota(about one-eighth of the votes).

-Tanner ran for a second term in office in the 1955 Alberta general election.
-He placed significantly better, this time making the vote threshold and winning the fourth place seat.
+Tanner won re-election in the 1955 Alberta general election.
+He did significantly better than in 1952, this time making quota.

 Tanner retired from provincial politics at dissolution of the Assembly in 1959.

 Late life

 Tanner moved to Victoria, British Columbia in 1966 and lived the rest of his life there.
 He died on June 28, 1982.
 The streets of Tanner Link and Tanner Wynd in the community of Terwillegar Towne Edmonton were named in his honor.